NOAA Expands Coastal Opportunities for People with Disabilities

 - Numerous coastal zone management and research reserve programs are leading efforts to make restroom facilities comply with the Americans with Disabilities Act.
 In Minnesota, for instance, restroom facilities at Duluth’s Park Point are now accessible to all, snow or shine.
 Through their design and signage, the restrooms are gender-neutral and ADA-accessible.
 The Minnesota Lake Superior Coastal Program provided funding to the City of Duluth to construct these facilities.

 The National Coastal Zone Management Program is a state and federal partnership program that addresses the nation’s coastal issues.
 The National Estuarine Research Reserve System, 29 sites strong, protects estuaries and provides educational and science opportunities.
-(2018)
+(Original story 2018/Updated 2019)

 Partners: California Coastal Conservancy, Minnesota Lake Superior Coastal Program, Puerto Rico Coastal Zone Management Program, and Virginia Coastal Zone Management Program; the Elkhorn Slough, Grand Bay, Narragansett Bay, San Francisco, Waquoit Bay, and Wells National Estuarine Research Reserves; and Access Adventure at Rush Ranch, Boston University Graduate Program in Deaf Education, City of Duluth, Governor Baxter School for the Deaf, Horace Mann School for the Deaf, Isle of Wight County, Punta Tuna Nature Reserve, READS Collaborative, Rhode Island School for the Deaf, Solano Land Trust, and The Learning Center for the Deaf’s Center for Research and Training and Marie Philip School